Saturday, September 11, 2021

 The divide between Frey and the rest of the group was so wide that Glenn refused to even speak with the other members.
 Album credits actually listed five attorneys and the album notes for Eagles Live said simply and succinctly "Thank you and goodnight".

 The album went Top 10 across the world and has sold over seven million copies.
 Yet radio stations were not able to figure out that a single from an album with seven million in sales should have been played.
-One of the great examples of harmony you will hear anywhere--here is the incredible "Seven Bridges Road", one of tops of The Top Unknown/Underrated Songs of the Rock Era*.
+One of the great examples of harmony you will hear anywhere--here is the incredible "Seven Bridges Road", one of the very best of The Top Unknown/Underrated Songs of the Rock Era*.

 The group also gave Walsh a lead vocal on "In The City", a solo song of his featured in the movie The Warriors.
 The rest of the group wanted to record it together as the Eagles.
 "In The City" is another Top Track* and member of The Top Unknown/Underrated Songs of the Rock Era*.